Jeff Arwadi

 Jefray Kurnia "Jeff" Arwadi (born 1974) is an Indonesian musician, music producer, and graphic designer.
-A native of Jakarta, Indonesia, he now resides in Calgary, Alberta, Canada.
+A native of Jakarta, Indonesia, he now resides in Calgary, Canada.
 He is mostly known as a former guitarist, vocalist, and record producer for the avant-garde/progressive metal band Kekal.
 Professionally, he has made a career as a graphic designer and has worked at various companies for more than a decade.
 In the past, he was also known in the music scene for his works as a freelance graphic designer under Soundmind Graphics, and until his 2006 move to Canada, Jeff owned and ran his own home-based recording studio, Vision Studio, in Jakarta.
 He also was a staff member of the record label THT Productions.
 In addition to his roles in Kekal, he was also the co-founder of progressive metal project Altera Enigma and was involved with bands such as Armageddon Holocaust and Inner Warfare.